Thartvigsen/thartvigsen.github.io/README.md

 ## Worcester Polytechnic Institute
 ### 2016-2017

-### Leading Research Experience for Undergraduates - Early Prediction of MRSA Infections Using EHRs
+### Leading Research Experiences for Undergraduates - Early Prediction of MRSA Infections Using EHRs

-Test
+- Over the course of 10 weeks during summer 2017, Sarah Brownell, an REU Intern, and I generated Early Warnings for MRSA using historical clinical data.
+- We collected time series variables from the MIMIC III database, and aligned them in a tabular format.
+- Varying the number of days used to predict MRSA along with the number of days in advance of MRSA to generate prediction allowed us to understand what portions of a patient's stay should be used to make predictions.
+- We uncovered that our selected models could detect signs of MRSA infections accurately far in advance of actual diagnosis dates.
+- This work was submitted to HealthInf 2018 on September 5, 2017 and we will hear back about the reviewers' decision in October.
+- Sarah will be presenting the poster version of this work at the 2017 IEEE MIT Undergraduate Research Technology Conference.

-### Leading Research Experience for Undergraduates - Detecting Clostridium Difficile Infections Using Recurrent Neural Networks
+### Leading Research Experiences for Undergraduates - Detecting Clostridium Difficile Infections Using Recurrent Neural Networks

-Building on top of the CREST paper, we decided to move towards a deep learning approach to infection prediction.
-To prototype these models quickly, I developed a Python Framework, available [here](https://github.com/Thartvigsen/Keras-LSTM-Experimental-Framework), for Recurrent Neural Networks using [Keras](https://keras.io/).
+Building on top of the CREST paper, Sean Tocci, an REU Intern, and I decided to move towards a deep learning approach to infection prediction.
+To prototype these models quickly, we developed a Python Framework, available [here](https://github.com/Thartvigsen/Keras-LSTM-Experimental-Framework), for Recurrent Neural Networks using [Keras](https://keras.io/).
 I have since moved away from this framework to [TensorFlow](https://www.tensorflow.org/), which allows for more flexibility, but Keras was a good starting place for quick implementation.
 We used the same patients as in CREST and trained Long Short-Term Memory Recurrent Neural Networks to identify *C. Diff.* infections, approaching the results obtained by CREST.

 ### Clostridium Difficile Risk Estimation (CREST)
 Clinical data offers many opportunities for impactful and technically fascinating research.
 Beginning in August, 2016, I worked with Cansu Sen using the *MIMIC III Intensive Care Unit Database*. **This database is publicly available**, consists of 12 years of clinical data from ~58,000 admissions, and can be found [here](https://mimic.physionet.org/).
 We focused on the detection of one infection, *Clostridium Difficile*, and therefore extracted patients who got this infection during their stay.
 As is required for supervised-learning algorithms, we also extracted a set of patients who did not get this infection and trained Logistic Regression, Random Forest, and Support Vector Machine models to detect patterns that indicate *C. Diff.* based on the following data sources: